History of the Philippines (1898–1946): Philippine Revolution and the Spanish–American War

 On June 12, 1898, Aguinaldo proclaimed the independence of the Philippines at his house in Cavite El Viejo.
+The "Acta de la Proclamacion de Independencia del Pueblo Filipino" in Ambrosio Rianzares Bautista's penmanship was signed by 98 natives on June 12, 1898, thereat.
+The only copy thereof, "The Birth Certificate of the Filipino Nation" is handwritten by Lt.
+Col. Jose Bañuelo.
 On June 18, Aguinaldo issued a decree formally establishing his dictatorial government.
 On June 23, Aguinaldo issued another decree, this time replacing the dictatorial government with a revolutionary government (and naming himself as president).
 On July 15, Aguinaldo issued three organic decrees assuming civil authority of the Philippines.

 The first contingent of American troops arrived on June 30 under the command of Brigadier General Thomas McArthur Anderson.
 Anderson wrote to Aguinaldo, requesting his cooperation in military operations against the Spanish forces.
 Aguinaldo responded, thanking General Anderson, but saying nothing about military cooperation.
 General Anderson did not renew the request.
 American generals suspected Aguinaldo was attempting to take Manila without American assistance, had restricted supplies to American forces, and was secretly negotiating with Spanish authorities while informing them of American troop movements.
 Aguinaldo warned that American troops should not disembark in places conquered by the Filipinos without first communicating in writing, and did not offer his full service to arriving American forces.
 By June, U.S. and Filipino forces had taken control of most of the islands, except for the walled city of Intramuros.
 Admiral Dewey and General Merritt were able to work out a bloodless secret agreement with acting governor-general Fermín Jáudenes, staging a mock battle in which the Spanish forces would be defeated by the American forces, but the Filipino forces would not be allowed to enter the city.

 On the evening of August 12, the Americans notified Aguinaldo to forbid the insurgents under his command from entering Manila without American permission.
 On August 13, unaware of the peace protocol signing, U.S. forces began the Battle of Manila by capturing Spanish positions in the city.
 While the plan was for a mock battle and simple surrender, the insurgents made an independent attack of their own, which led to confrontations with the Spanish in which some American soldiers were killed and wounded.
 The Spanish formally surrendered Manila to U.S. forces.
 Aguinaldo demanded joint occupation of the city, however U.S. commanders pressed Aguinaldo to withdraw his forces from Manila.